MariPeretiatko/push_swap/README.md

 ## Algorithm

-Algorithm consist in counting minimal possible number of operations needed to move each element from `stack a` to `stack b` in a sorted way.
-Then element with the minimal number of operations is moved to `stack b`.
-When there are only 3 elements left in `stack a`, these 3 numbers in `stack a` sort and elements in `stack b` are moved back to `stack a`.

 ## Launching the program

 To launch the program use command `make`.
 Then execute `./push_swap 1 4 2 3 5` numbers can be of your choice.
 The program will then print the instructions needed to sort the stack.